Best Day Trips by Train from Nice: Easy French Riviera Towns You Can Visit Without a Car

 Best for: markets, sandy beaches, coastal walks, balanced Riviera atmosphere

-Unlike much of the Riviera, Antibes also offers several sandy beaches.
+Unlike much of the French Riviera, Antibes also offers several sandy beaches.

 If you’re deciding between multiple westbound day trips from Nice, Antibes is one of the easiest to recommend.